sbancuz/Appunti/Parallelization.md

 - all iteration are independent of each other
 - all statement be executed in parallel at the same time

-We can prove this can be easily parallelised just by unrolling the loop into all its instructions or by splitting/merging loops depending on their overhead.
+We can prove this can be easily parallelized just by unrolling the loop into all its instructions or by splitting/merging loops depending on their overhead.
 #### Loop carried dependency
 ```c
 for(int i = 1; i < 100; i++)